 7. North Idaho College

-Otherwise known as NIC, North Idaho College has an enrollment of about 2,000 undergraduate studentsOpens in a new tab..
+Otherwise known as NIC, North Idaho College has an enrollment of about 2,000 undergraduate students.
 The acceptance rate is 100% and popular majors include Liberal Arts and Humanities, Nursing, and Business.
 Their graduating starting salary is about 26,000 dollars and the price is about 7,000 per year with 89% of students receiving financial aid.
 Additionally, only 35% of students graduate but 83% of graduates are employed.

 So, what do these statistics mean?
 For starters, North Idaho College is by no means prestigious.
 However, North Idaho College is considered a great college by locals, but 11 out of 12 in the ranking of Idaho schools.